IELTS Writing Vocabulary: What is it?

 IELTS Writing Task 2 Vocabulary

-The IELTS vocabulary in writing task 2 will help you express your ideas and thoughts more clearly.
+The IELTS vocabulary in IELTS Writing task 2 will help you express your ideas clearly and effectively.
 You can maintain a smoother flow of information while using vocabulary correctly.
 It also helps you present convincing arguments using appropriate verbs to link ideas and show cause-and-effect relationships.

 On the other hand, using a diverse range of words will also make your essay more engaging and appealing to the examiner.
 This will strengthen your word power and command of the English language.